-The consideration for other equity-related transferable securities to which the offer relates must be reasonable, i.e. neither too low nor too high.
-As a starting point in assessing reasonableness, factors that should be taken into account include the consideration offered for the shares, the conditions governing the relevant securities and the market value of the securities, as well as other relevant circumstances.
-The requirement to take into account the consideration offered for the shares is, first and foremost, a rule to protect the holders of such securities - the price must not be too low.
+The requirement that, as a starting point, one must take into account the consideration offered for the shares is, first and foremost, a rule to protect the holders of such the securities referred to in this provision - the price must not be too low.
 However, the requirement also functions as a rule protecting shareholders, provided the relevant securities represent a potentially substantial proportion of the shares or voting rights.
 On the other hand, where the securities have been issued to such a limited extent that the consideration offered for the securities cannot be assumed to affect the pricing of the shares in the offer (which is often the case if the securities have been issued to employees), there is usually no reason to take into account the consideration offered for the shares other than as a circumstance of significance for determining the minimum amount that must be offered for the securities.